This is a guide covering illustrators. What they are, what they do, and some tips to become a good one!

 7. Medical Illustrators

-Likewise, medical illustrators make drawings or pictures of the human organs, medicines, inner workings of the body of animals, etc.
+Likewise, medical illustrators make drawings or pictures of human organs, medicines, inner workings of the body of animals, etc.

-In addition, they are hired to create images for magazines, textbooks, charts, and ads for medical centers, etc.
+In addition, they are hired to create images for magazines, textbooks, charts, ads for medical centers, etc.

 To learn more about medical illustration, we recommend this video by Annie Campbell: